composor/composi/docs/lifecycle.md

 Lifecycle Methods with Extended Component
 -----------------------------------------

-In contrast, when we create a new component by extending the Component class, we are able to access component properties directly through the `this` keyword.
+When we create a new component by extending the Component class, we can access component properties directly through the `this` keyword.
+This is so because we define the lifecycle methods as class methods.
+Notice how we do this in the example below.

 ```javascript
 import {h, Component} from 'composi'